7 easy ways to help lower your car insurance premiums

 - Take a defensive driving course.
 Some auto insurance companies offer discounts for drivers who successfully complete a safe driving course at an accredited institution.
 Typically, these courses are taken by teenage drivers and seniors, but any driver may benefit from taking one.

 - Park your car in a garage.
-Many insurance companies offer discounts to people who park their cars inside a garage, rather than out on the street or in a driveway.
+Some insurance companies offer discounts to people who park their cars inside a garage, rather than out on the street or in a driveway.
 Statistics show that vehicles in garages are less likely to be stolen or in accidents.

 - Compare auto insurance quotes.
 Be sure to get several auto insurance quotes when shopping around, then compare them side by side to pick the one that's best for your situation.